 “Is now a good time to sell?”

 The answer to the “is now a good time to sell” question looked to be a pretty firm ‘yes’ last fall for a number of reasons.
-The rebound in Henry County home values had been underway for long enough that in many instances, previous high water marks had been equaled.
+The rebound in Lee & Collier County home values had been underway for long enough that in many instances, previous high water marks had been equaled.
 Many who would have expected low appraisals as few years back could now anticipate friendlier results.
 The volume of sales seemed mainly limited by the number of homes being offered; and if fewer competing properties were available, all the better.
 In the background, good economic news began to arrive more frequently…

 Also, there was one well-publicized additional factor that made it look as if the “good time to sell” might not last much longer.
-It was widely anticipated that action by the Federal Reserve Board to finally raise the Fed funds rate would rain on the Henry County real estate parade, since that would certainly force banks to raise home loan interest rates.
+It was widely anticipated that action by the Federal Reserve Board to finally raise the Fed funds rate would rain on the local real estate parade, since that would certainly force banks to raise home loan interest rates.